This post contains affiliate links.

 Tinggly Experience Box – $119

-Ok, last on my list of 20 gifts for travelers in 2018 is this interesting company called Tinggly.
+Ok, last on my list of 20 going away gifts is this interesting company called Tinggly.
 They’ve been around for years and I’m surprised I’ve never heard of them.

 Everyone knows that experiences are the best gift and now you can give them directly with Tinggly gift boxes.
 Basically, what you do is choose the collection and buy it for the recipient.
 They can then redeem one of over 560 experiences in over 100 countries on their upcoming travels.
 Pretty cool!